 The Senior Leadership Team (SLT) will monitor behaviour management in the classrooms and around the whole school.
 They will monitor groups and individual children who are a cause for concern.
 The Head of School (Lead Behaviour Professional) will regularly monitor behaviour records and report findings to the Governors.
 SLT may be given extra behavioural duties by the Executive Head teacher e.g. lunchtime duties.
-Two members of the SLT and a governor will attend 'back to school' meetings after exclusion, when required this can be via video call.
+Two members of the SLT and a governor will attend 'back to school' meetings after exclusion.